The Value of Mentoring

 - In terms of health and safety, mentoring appears to help prevent substance abuse and reduce some negative youth behaviors.

 - On the social and emotional development front, taking part in mentoring promotes positive social attitudes and relationships.
 Mentored youth tend to trust their parents more and communicate better with them.

 Mentoring and Academic Achievement

 High school graduation is an economic imperative in today’s global economy driven by knowledge and innovation.
-Mentoring is a positive youth development strategy that supports the goal of reducing the dropout rate by 50 percent over the next five years.
-Research has shown that mentoring has significant positive effects on two early indicators of high school drop-outs: high levels of absenteeism (Kennelly & Monrad, 2007) and recurring behavior problems (Thurlow, Sinclair & Johnson, 2002).
+Mentoring is a positive youth development strategy that supports the Grad Nation goal of attaining a 90 percent high school graduation rate by the Class of 2020.
+Research has shown that mentoring has significant positive effects on two early indicators among high school drop-outs: high levels of absenteeism (Kennelly & Monrad, 2007) and recurring behavior problems (Thurlow, Sinclair & Johnson, 2002).
 A landmark Public/Private Ventures evaluation of Big Brothers Big Sisters programs showed that students who meet regularly with their mentors are 52 percent less likely than their peers to skip a day of school.
 An analysis of mentoring program evaluations conducted by Jekielek, Moore and Hair found that youth in mentoring relationships present better attitudes and behaviors at school and are more likely to attend college than their counterparts.

 - Teen parenthood;

 - Substance abuse;